Moving Bangkok? Living in Thailand?

 Careful consideration must also be given to the financing of real estate as Thai banks are notoriously reluctant to lend to even most the most credit-worthy foreigners.
 Furthermore, with Thailand’s on-going political instability, taking a mortgage in Thai Baht is not advised.

 Cost of living in Thailand

 Thailand offers expatriates and retirees a great opportunity to amplify their spending power and enhance their quality of life.
 Even after the purchase of extortionate ‘home branded comforts’ when your suitcase supply eventually runs out!

-Learn more about how Harrison Brook help expatriates all over the world to understand and organise their finances to work as hard as possible for them within the worlds most tax-efficient savings environments.
+Learn more about how Harrison Brook helps expatriates all over the world to understand and organize their finances to work as hard as possible for them within the worlds most tax-efficient savings environments.

-International Schools are plentiful; Bromsgrove International School Thailand, NIST International School and International School Bangkok.
-The curriculums are aligned to England allowing students to easily re-integrate into European higher education.
+International Schools are plentiful; Bromsgrove International School Thailand, NIST International School, and International School Bangkok.
+They align the curriculums to England allowing students to easily re-integrate into European higher education.

 The 2014/15 annual tuition fees of the private International School Bangkok (one of the most prestigious) range from ฿ 457,000 (£8,200 – $14,000) for pre kindergarten up to ฿ 830,000 (£15,000 – $25,600) for year 9-12 students.

 Additional costs can substantially increase the provisions required for education funding: